Changes to the 90-10 Rule and What it Means for For-Profit Colleges

 While nonprofit vocational schools are allowed to receive grants and other funding, for-profit institutions are forced to rely on federally-funded student tuition to remain in operation and continue educating future essential workers.
 To receive federal dollars, for-profit schools must remain hyper-compliant with the 90-10 rule.

 What is the 90-10 rule for for-profit colleges?

 The 90-10 rule for for-profit institutions means that schools cannot make more than 90% of their revenue from federal funding.
 At least 10% of revenue must come from other sources like out-of-pocket payments from students.

 Not all federal aid falls under the 90% cap.
 The GI Bill and Department of Defense Tuition Assistance program are not subject to this rule and can count towards the 10% of revenue from other sources.
-Many consider this a “loophole” to the rule, and it is subject to future change.
+Some consider this a “loophole” to the rule and are “closing the loophole.”

 What is the future of the 90-10 rule?

-Despite this delay on the federal level, some states have already closed the loophole.
-The Maryland House of Delegates declared that military benefits count toward the 90% federal funding cap, and California may soon follow.
+Changes are going into effect on the federal level on July 1, 2023, but be aware of changes to 90-10 at the state level.
+The Maryland House of Delegates already declared that military benefits count toward the 90% federal funding cap.
 Starting in 2023, for-profit colleges that receive more than 90% of revenue from federal funds will be unable to enroll Maryland residents.
 While federal regulations are not set in stone, and there is some conversation surrounding whether federal law supersedes Maryland’s, for-profit schools should go on the offensive and begin planning other ways to secure 10% of non-federal funding without military benefits.